eoscostarica/gGoods/README.md

 	</a>
 </p>

 [gGoods](https://ggoods.io) is an open-source NFT standard that enables organizations and communities to create their own NFTs to raise funds.
 Creating an NFT is easy and straightforward using our avatar creator.
-The NFTs are then purchased by donors as collectables that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc.
+The NFTs are then purchased by donors as collectibles that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc.

 ## Why gGoods?